 The VR Robot has the following controls:

 - A drivetrain with a gyro.
-This enables the “Drivetrain” category of blocks in the toolbox of VEXcode VR.
+This enables the “Drivetrain” category of commands in the toolbox of VEXcode VR.

 - A “pen drawing” feature that allows a pen to be placed up (to not draw) or down (to draw).